-Like I think there should be a national holiday where we all celebrate this particular cookie–and Christmas isn’t dedicated to the cookie, so it doesn’t count and you can’t convince me of it.
+I think there should be a national holiday where we all celebrate soft gingerbread cookies that don’t spread.
+And Christmas isn’t dedicated to the cookie, so it doesn’t count and you can’t convince me of it.

 But the thing is, not all gingerbread recipes are created equal.